Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 The running of GAGU needs to provide a local root directory of its own `GAGU_PATH.ROOT` to store some data.

-Every time the service is started, GAGU will detect whether the root directory exists, and if it does not exist, it will automatically create a root directory named `.io.gagu` in the workspace.
+Every time the service is started, GAGU will detect whether the root directory exists, and if it does not exist, it will automatically create a root directory named `.gagu` in the workspace.

 Different platforms will choose different workspaces to create.
 Here, it is assumed that the user name of the login device is `jay`:

 - Windows:

 ```
-C:/Users/jay/.io.gagu
+C:/Users/jay/.gagu
 ```

 - macOS:

 ```
-/Users/jay/.io.gagu
+/Users/jay/.gagu
 ```

 - Linux:

 ```
-/home/jay/.io.gagu
+/home/jay/.gagu
 ```

 - Android:

 ```
-/data/data/com.termux/files/home/.io.gagu
+/data/data/com.termux/files/home/.gagu
 ```

 `/data/data/com.termux/files/home/storage/shared` points to the internal storage mounted by the Android system, which needs to be obtained through `termux-setup-storage` in Termux.